smruthi33/Code-Pattern/README.md

 In the notebook, update the global variables in the cell following 2.2 Global Variables section.

-Enter the filenames of the text file obtained as a result of 'Text Extraction Using Optical Character Recognition' as well as the configuration files uploaded into Object Storage.
+Enter the filenames of the text file obtained as a result of `Text Extraction Using Optical Character Recognition` as well as the configuration files uploaded into Object Storage.

 ![](images/global_variables_entity.png)